-PJM-MISO Coordinated Transaction Scheduling (PJM-MISO CTS) is an optional product available for scheduling Real-time energy market transactions between PJM and MISO.
-PJM-MISO CTS facilitates the efficient scheduling of interchange between the two regional transmission organizations (RTO) by utilizing forecasted LMPs and participant-provided interface bids to clear only those transactions deemed economically consistent with projected interface price spreads.
+PJM-MISO Coordinated Transaction Scheduling (PJM-MISO CTS) is an optional product available for scheduling Real-time Energy Market transactions between PJM and MISO.
+PJM-MISO CTS facilitates the efficient scheduling of interchange between the two regional transmission organizations (RTO) by utilizing forecasted LMPs, from the pricing run, and participant-provided interface bids to clear only those transactions deemed economically consistent with projected interface price spreads.

 Market Participants submit PJM-MISO CTS bids in PJM's ExSchedule system.
 Validated bids are then passed to both PJM and MISO's look-ahead commitment engines.
-In real-time, PJM sends MISO the forecasted LMPs calculated for PJM's MISO interface, while MISO sends PJM the forecasted LMPs calculated for MISO's PJM interface to use as inputs to the CTS clearing process.
+In real-time, PJM sends MISO the forecasted LMPs, from the pricing run, calculated for PJM's MISO interface, while MISO sends PJM the forecasted LMPs calculated for MISO's PJM interface to use as inputs to the CTS clearing process.
 Every 15 minutes in real-time, each RTO uses its look-ahead commitment engine to clear only those CTS bids that have an interface bid price that is less than or equal to the projected interface price positive spread and which is scheduled in the direction that is consistent with that price positive spread.
+The look-ahead commitment engine clearing of CTS bids is based on the pricing run.
 PJM and MISO then exchange the CTS clearing results.
 A common clearing process then reconciles the CTS bids independently cleared by PJM and MISO.
 For each CTS bid, only those transaction MW that were cleared by both PJM and MISO are scheduled to flow.